jeandesravines/flippi/README.md

 ## Environment variables

-Environment variables can be passed to overide the default configuration.
+Environment variables can be passed to override the default configuration.

 ### Motor's 1 channel